Blog Posts - Divorce

 Child support is a common issue that parents deal with after a divorce.
 It is often a highly contested item, as many parents do not feel as though they should have to pay for it.
 However, the law requires that both parents financially support their children.
 Custodial parents rely on...

-A divorce is a complicated event.
-It ends a marriage, which is never easy to do.
+A divorce is a complex process.
+Ending a marriage is never easy.
 Even if you have only been married for a few years, you still need to deal with the various elements, including property division.
 Property division laws vary from state to state.
-Florida recognizes equitable...
+Florida recognizes equitable distribution laws.
+Equitable means...

 Divorce is a stressful and exhausting event that encompasses a wide range of issues.
-Even when there are no children, there is a lot that needs to be dealt with.
-One of the most contentious ones is dividing assets and debts.
-Most people are concerned mainly with the assets.
-Who...
+Even when there are no children, there is still a lot that needs to be dealt with.
+One of the most contentious issues is dividing assets and debts.
+Most people are concerned mainly with the assets....

 When you think of divorce, you likely imagine a nasty court battle with a lot of disagreements.
 However, this is not always the case.
 Some divorces are amicable, with both spouses able to split everything on their own, without disagreements.
 This allows you to get a simpler, quicker divorce in...